 - SD 675 has Spectra 250 ISP triple-lens camera support with up to 5x optical zoom, providing good-quality shots.

 - Helio P70 extends 32MP or 24MP+16MP camera support.

 Also read: Top 11 face recognition search engines

-Snapdragon 675 also has Out-Of-Order Execution, which is used in CPUs to make use of instruction cycles that would typically be wasted because of delays.
+Snapdragon 675 also has Out-Of-Order Execution, used in CPUs to use instruction cycles that would typically be wasted because of delays.
 This makes the chipset more efficient.

 All these processors are robust and provide good smartphone experience, but the Exynos 9610 wins the game, with the most efficient architecture and high-clock speed CPU cores.
 All these chipsets perform equally in everyday tasks, and it depends on the smartphones and the features powered by these chipsets in the end.

 |Category||Exynos 9610||Snapdragon 675||Helo P70|

 |Node||10nm FINFET process||11 nm LPP||TSMC’s 12nm FINFET process|

 |CPU||4x 2.3 GHz Cortex-A73 cores + 4x 1.6 GHz Cortex-A53 cores||2 Kryo 460 (CA76) @ 2.0GHz 256KB L2 + 6 Kryo 460 (CA55) @ 1.7GHz 64KB L2||“4x Cortex-A73 @ 2.1 GHz +|

 4x Cortex-A53 @ 2.0 GHz”